damianhakert/damianhakert.github.io/source/posts/2017-02-21-ci-integral-to-everyday-work.html.md

 Our [Global Developer Report](https://page.gitlab.com/2016-developer-survey_2016-developer-survey.html) was launched last year to explore the ways in which developers work is changing, and how you as a business can adapt to get the best out of your development team.
 With a developer-heavy sample (more than half of respondents identify as developer or engineer), the survey revealed some truths about what matters to developers, how they choose to work and what tools they choose to do it with.
 To see what our research revealed, you can [download the full report](https://page.gitlab.com/2016-developer-survey_2016-developer-survey.html) to learn more about what today’s developers want.

-One of the key takeaways from the survey is that Continuous Integration now plays a big part in daily work, and is becoming more and more important to delivering great features frequently.
+One of the key takeaways from the survey is that Continuous Integration now plays a crucial part in daily work, and is becoming more and more important to delivering great features frequently.
 CI frees up time that would otherwise be spent on finding and fixing errors, and it decreases the chance of shipping code that isn’t ready.

 ## CI Is Used by More Than Half of Developers